|Birth: ||Sep. 8, 1859|

 5. Modern Road Construction; a Practical Treatise on the Engineering Problems of Road Building, With Carefully Compiled...

 Austin Thomas Byrne (1859-1934) was an Irish American surveyor, civil engineer, and author.
-Artifacts Austin Byrne left to the family include the 1863 edition of Oliver Byrne’s The Handbook for the Artisan, Mechanic, and Engineer, an 1879 Employee’s Time Table from the Quebec, Montreal, Ottawa and Occidental Railway, a Protestant Episcopal hymnal and family lore reflecting "Scots-Irish."
+Artifacts Austin left to the family include the 1863 edition of Oliver Byrne’s The Handbook for the Artisan, Mechanic, and Engineer, an 1879 Employee’s Time Table from the Quebec, Montreal, Ottawa and Occidental Railway, a Protestant Episcopal hymnal and family lore reflecting "Scots-Irish."
 In 1880, Austin was the superintendent of Joseph Drexel’s philanthropic project in Klej Grange, Maryland.
-Austin’s career beyond 1880 is well-documented.
-Although he consistently reported being born in Belfast, Maine, his childhood remains a mystery in a state with decent records.
-His death record reports his birth place as Belfast, Ireland and recent Y DNA tests lean in the direction of Northern Ireland.
-His parents’ names, Michael J. Byrne & Ellen Cashin are noted in Austin’s Who’s Who in America entry.
+Austin’s career beyond 1880 is well-documented and includes a Who’s Who in America entry.
 Source: Albert Nelson Marquis, editor, Who's Who in America Vol. 3 1903-1905 (Chicago: The A. N. Marquis Company); digital image, Google Books (http://books.google.com : accessed 6 Nov 2011), 217.

 Austin produced a map of Honduras between 1883-1886 by a commission from the Honduran government.
-It was published by GW & CB Colton Map Makers.
-The map depicts the location of Mayan ruins as well as mineral deposits including gold, silver and copper.
+Published by GW & CB Colton Map Makers, the map depicts the location of Mayan ruins as well as mineral deposits including gold, silver and copper.
 A full size, hand-colored print of the map is in the Byrne family papers.
 For his likely return voyage, see Entry for A. T. Byrne; SS Finance List of Passengers, February 3 1886, page or list number 124, line 1; New York Passenger Lists, 1851-1891; digital image Ancestry.com, http://www.ancestry.com, accessed on 27 February 2005.

 From 1895 or so, Austin was in business with Michael J. Dady.